 Passengers were shrieking and water was coming in.
 Bertha, Maggie and Eugene reached the top of a passage and couldn’t get out, so they knelt and prayed in the gangway.
 Bertha saw a sailor she met on the voyage and cried, “We’re lost!”
 The sailor told them they were in danger and showed them a way to the outer deck.

-When they reached the deck, there were no boats going off.
+When they reached the deck, they saw no boats going off.
 They went to the second cabin deck.
 Some of the men from steerage were screaming and fighting to get into the lifeboats,

 “Boys,” he said, “you’ve got to do your duty here.
 It’s the women and children first, and I’ll shoot the first man who jumps into a boat.”

 Bertha may have been mistaken about the identity of the officer with a revolver.
-Many survivors, however, said gunshots were fired as the Titanic sank.
+Many survivors, however, said they heard gunshots fired as the Titanic sank.
 Eugene later wrote a detailed description of an actual shooting.

 Eugene dived into the water and grabbed onto a collapsible lifeboat.
-Bertha and Maggie jumped into a lifeboat as it was being lowered.
-Bertha said the leap was a distance of three building stories.
+Bertha and Maggie jumped into a lifeboat as it was lowered.
+Bertha described the leap as a distance of three building stories.
 She broke her ribs when she landed and other passengers jumped on top of her.

 The Longest Night